benhurley/nyc-restaurant-info/README.md

 We have created an [application](https://nycrestaurant.info) to browse restaurants in your area to see their current inspection status, seating configurations, and if they are open for outdoor dining.
 You can also search for a specific restaurant to get the most-recent information available.

-## Contact

-If you would like to contribute to the project, please reach out to me at benfromtech@gmail.com

 ## Local Development

 This app has the skeloton of a MERN app and is configured to proxy backend requests to a local Node server, but we are currently only using the front end for cost-saving purposes.
 The following steps assume the website is static and may be updated in the future.